Animal Welfare & Wildlife Policy

 Additional Animal-Friendly Travel Help

 If you’re not booking travel with Veggies Abroad, we encourage you to book with a company that has taken a wildlife-friendly travel pledge.
-Also, look for accredited wildlife sanctuaries or ones endorsed by animal welfare organizations, as well as companies that publicly share responsible travel policies.
-When in doubt, always ask.
+Look for accredited wildlife sanctuaries or ones endorsed by animal welfare organizations, as well as companies that publicly share responsible travel policies.